The Complete Checklist for Long-Distance Moving

 4. Pack items that are perishable – Remember to pack perishables like plants and food separately.
 Ensure that they are easily accessible to unpack quickly when you arrive at your new house.

-8. Keep valuables and important documents close by – Carry your essential paperwork, jewelry and sentimental items instead of packing in the moving truck.
+8. Keep valuables and important documents close by – Carry your essential paperwork, jewelry, and sentimental items instead of packing them in the moving truck.

 This moving day checklist will help you to plan your move and ensure a smooth transition for your family.